Protein in brief

 Plant-based milk products

-• Soy yogurt (¾ cup) - 6 g protein
+• Soy milk (1 cup) - 8 g

-• Soy milk (1 cup) - 6 g
+• Soy yogurt (¾ cup) - 6 g

-• Toast with nut butter
+• Toast with nut butter.

-• Hummus with pita bread or whole-grain crackers
+• Hummus with pita bread or whole-grain crackers.

-• Rice and beans, in a nourish bowl, wrap, or taco
+• Rice and beans, in a nourish bowl, wrap, or taco.

-frozen yogurt breakfast bars
+frozen yogurt breakfast bars, a protein rich snack

-For a protein-rich snack, try our frozen yogurt breakfast bars
+For a protein-rich snack, try our frozen yogurt breakfast bars.

 Tips to optimize protein absorption